carlosp420/nymphalidae_diversification/MS_revised.md

 signal from the random sample of 1000 trees from the posterior distribution can return similar estimates of diversification to the values obtained from the MCC tree.
-We run MultiMEDUSA on the random sample of 1000 trees (supp. mat.
+We ran MultiMEDUSA on the random sample of 1000 trees (supp. mat.
 5) from the posterior distribution and compared the results with a MEDUSA analysis on the MCC tree derived from this sample (supp. mat.
 9).